masterseeker/NetNinjaDjango/Readme.md

-Hi This is MasterSeeker and this is my django Blog Exercise
+Hi This is MasterSeeker and this is my django Blog Exercises